cory0s/lab-12-web-server/README.md

 ### Research Conducted By: Chris Merritt, Spencer Hirata, Cory Henderson, Gregory Dukes

 ### Overall Score and Comments
-#### Score (Out of 10): 7
+#### Score (Out of 10): 6
 #### General Comments
-Describe the stack (front-end only? full stack?), database, efficiency, etc. Describe the general usability and learnability
+Describe the stack (front-end only? full stack?), database, efficiency, etc. Describe the general usability and learnability:

+We were looking into intergrating this login system into our full stack app.
+The documentation was clear if we were starting from scratch, but we were running into issues with integrating with an existing code base.
+We had trouble with the ordering of the middleware functions- it was unclear which middleware function was supposed to run first.
+If implemented correctly, the login system would have been seamless, scalable and flexible.

 #### Pros
-* Item 1
-* Item 2
+* Gave good code examples for general setup.
+Clearly defined process for what code needed to be added.
+* Great scalability if implemented correctly.
+* Addition of multiple login sources is possible without having to provide any additional code.

 #### Cons
-* Item 1
-* Item 2
+* Documentation did not give clear instruction of ordering of middleware.
+* Code examples were easy to copy into the project, but not well explained.

 ### Ratings and Reviews
 #### Documentation
-Thoughts go here
+Good step by step installation process with clear code examples.
+However, they were not explained in an understandable way.
+Did not give clear documentation for ordering middleware.

 #### Systems Requirements
-Above and beyond 'node' and 'linux', what dependencies or core requirements exist for this framework?
-Can it play at AWS/Heroku?
-Does it require a certain database?
+* Express-Session
+* Passport
+* Passport-auth0

 #### Ramp-Up Projections
-How long would/should it take a team of mid-junior developers to become productive?
+3 Hours, depending on any road blocks in their way.

 #### Community Support and Adoption levels
-How popular is this framework?
-What big companies are running on it?
-How is it "seen" in the general JS community?
-Is there an active community of developers supporting and growing it?
+* This is a very popular framework that many companies are using.
+They have automatic login systems for Google Facebook, Windows, Github and linkedIn.
+* It usually has a great reputation among the javascript community, and is known as being an easier system to implement.

 ### Links and Resources